What Hometown Cha-Cha-Cha Taught My Student About Real Korean Grammar — Episode 1, Part 2

 | 쇼핑하다 | 쇼핑하고 싶어요 | I want to go shopping |

 💡 Teacher's Note: 보고 싶어요 deserves special mention.
-It means "I want to see" — but when directed at a person, it becomes "I miss you." 보고 싶어요 to a friend means you miss them.
-This is one of the most emotionally charged uses of an otherwise structural pattern, and it appears constantly in drama dialogue.
+It means "I want to see" — but when directed at a person, it becomes "I miss you." 보고 싶어요 to a friend means you miss them. 보고 싶어요 is also commonly used to mean "I miss you" when talking about a person.

 열받아 vs 열받네 — When a Feeling Becomes a Conviction